 Lack of Immediate Medical Examination

 Despite the recentness of the last alleged incident, neither Astle nor the responding officers sought immediate medical evaluation for the children.
 Astle did not take the initiative to have her daughters medically or psychologically examined, and the police did not immediately suggest or mandate such action.
 This omission is critical, as timely medical examinations are essential in cases of alleged sexual abuse to collect potential physical evidence and assess the victims’ well-being.
+The children were physically examined on April 21, 2009, nearly a month after Tim’s arrest, and a month and three days following the 911 call.
+All exams showed no signs of injury or abuse.

 Absence of Forensic Evidence Collection

 The investigation lacked fundamental forensic procedures.
 No bedclothes or clothing from the children were collected for analysis.
 Although the residence was a reported crime scene, no photographs were taken, and no notes were made regarding the layout or condition of the sleeping areas.
 Law enforcement did not collect any items from the alleged crime scene for scientific forensic testing.
 It was later revealed that no detective or prosecutor even went to the home in Nashville where the Davison county allegations supposedly took place.
 In court, Detective Ginger Fitting testified that in cases of recent allegations, standard procedure would include photographing the residence and attempting to collect evidence such as sheets.
 However, these steps were not taken in this investigation, despite the most recent allegation being only two days old as noted in Det.
 Fitting’s Follow Up report.
+Note in this report that former detective Fittings calls him “perpetrator” instead of “suspect” from the first moments that she was assigned the case.

 Delayed Forensic Interviews and Examinations